 In the not so industrialised countries with their uncontrollable explosion of population people mostly have to work under incredible conditions and earn just as much as to survive and therefore the moral degrades further.

-The forces of the animal-kingdom are still an important and omnipresent factor in daily life, and man must first leave these roots behind before true relationships are possible.
+The forces and drives of the animal-kingdom are still an important and omnipresent factor in daily life, and man must first leave these roots behind, before true relationships are possible.

 Therefore modern wars have another battlefield within the societies, the manyfolded battles for position and power, for posession and wealth and for the most attractive life-partner(of course also in a higher sense), the three points of attraction for the small human ego.

-A worldly socialism can not really change these problems, because his basis would be the too human nature with its self-assertion and the various vital and negative forces, which have always lead to corruption and crime.
+A worldly socialism can not really change these problems, because his basis would be the too human nature with its self-assertion and the various vital and negative forces, which earlier od later have always lead to corruption, crime and supression.

 Similar problems have the democracies with their lack of inner values and free play of forces and their lobbyists.
 Alternatives in form of outer theocracys suppress the vital with bids and rules and cannot lift up the human psyche.